android-cjj/SnailBar/README.md

 ====================================================
 A lovely ![](http://www.apkbus.com/data/attachment/forum/201509/14/151713juzbb33ywz337ajr.png) ,you can use it as a seekbar or progressbar.
 ---------------------------------------------------------------------------------
-[Helixbar](https://dribbble.com/shots/541530-Helixbar) design by Davlikanoff Design.This is his words：
+[Helixbar](https://dribbble.com/shots/541530-Helixbar) design by Davlikanoff.This is his words：

 Hi Guys!